Billy Stewart (footballer, born 1965): Coaching career

 Stewart has travelled throughout the world and has coached in Texas, USA, for England under-19s in Slovenia for the European Qualifiers, and with the England schoolboys in the Victory Shield.
 He was also the Northern Ireland goalkeeping coach when the Northern Ireland under-19s retained the Milk Cup.
 Stewart travelled with Northern Ireland to Portugal for an under-21 friendly game and to Malta with the under-19s.
 He holds a UEFA A coaching licence and a FA Goalkeeping A licence and the new UEFA Goalkeeping A Licence.
 Stewart is a recipient of the FA Advanced Youth Award and is an FA Goalkeeping Coach Educator and Internal Verifier.
 He currently delivers all levels of FA Goalkeeping Level 1 to Level 4 and the FA Level 3 Goalkeeping module for the UEFA B Licence.
 Billy also holds FA qualifications for Futsal at levels 1&2.

 Stewart has worked with every age group at Liverpool.
 He began at the Academy in 1999 where he was the Academy Goalkeeping Coach, co-ordinating the goalkeeping programme starting with goalkeepers as young as age seven and developing the goalkeeping training programme up to full-time players.
 Stewart's last full-time role at Liverpool was coaching the reserve-team goalkeepers at the Melwood Training Ground; he also worked with first-team goalkeepers, including Reina, Diego Cavalieri, David Martin and Charles Itandje.
 He has also worked with other first-line goalkeepers such as Dudek, Kirkland, and Carson.
 He holds NVQ teaching-assessor and internal-verification certificates, and is fully CRB checked.
-He joined Accrington Stanley at the start of the 2015/16 season and left after three seasons helping Accrington Stanley gain promotion to the EFL League 1 as League 2 Champions for the 2017/8 season.
-Billy Stewart is now the full-time first team goalkeeping coach at West Ham United Ladies who are in the Women's Super League.
+He joined Accrington Stanley at the start of the 2015–16 season and left after three seasons helping Accrington Stanley gain promotion to the EFL League One as League Two champions for the 2017–18 season.

-In November 2020, Stewart was named as temporary co-manager of West Ham United Ladies team following the departure of Matt Beard.
+Stewart is now the full-time first team goalkeeping coach at West Ham United Ladies who are in the Women's Super League.
+In November 2020, he was named as temporary co-manager of West Ham United Ladies team following the departure of Matt Beard.